Understanding Loomed Fabrics

 The Basics of Looming

-The process of looming involves weaving threads on a loom.
-A loom is a device that holds the warp threads in place while the weft threads are woven through them.
-There are different types of looms, ranging from simple handlooms to advanced mechanized versions.
-The basic principle remains the same: interlacing two thread systems at right angles.
+Probably should have led with this section, honestly.
+Looming is all about weaving threads on a loom — a device that holds the warp threads tight while weft threads get woven through them.
+Looms range from simple handlooms you’d see in a village workshop to massive mechanized setups in factories.
+But the core idea hasn’t changed: two thread systems interlacing at right angles.

 Handlooms vs. Power Looms